Best daily deals

 Jabra Elite 4 Active earbuds on table next to plant with red light in background.

-The Jabra Elite 4 Active is a solid all-around performer for athletes and us common-folk alike.
+The Jabra Elite 4 Active is a solid all-around performer for athletes and common folk.

-Finally, Jabra has been filling out its range with products like the relatively inexpensive Elite 4 Active which packs a lot into an affordable package.
-It ships decked out with IP57 rating, aptX (for Android, but no AAC for Apple), good ANC, and a nice frequency response.
+Finally, Jabra has been filling out its range with products like the relatively inexpensive Elite 4 Active, which packs a lot into an affordable package.
+It ships decked out with an IP57 rating, aptX (for Android, but no AAC for Apple), good ANC, and an excellent frequency response.
 If you don’t need noise canceling, check out the Jabra Elite 3.

 All of these Jabra products have powerful sound customization via the Jabra Sound+ App for Android and iOS.